Virang2991/COMP2084-Assignment1/README.md

 I have created Model View Controller.
 I have commited on github.
 In addition I have created Azure Link and also created database on Azure Server and connected the database with my project and performed all CRUD operations.
+The user name displayed when he logs in.
+Views for create, edit, delete made authenticated.
+If user logs in he/she can see the order page.
+Anonymous cannot see the links for create, edit and delete.
+Google API added.
+Microsoft API added.